isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- When a secondary server receives a large incremental zone
+- When a secondary server receives a large incremental zone transfer
-  transfer (IXFR), it can have a negative impact on query
-  performance while the incremental changes are applied to
+  (IXFR), it can have a negative impact on query performance while the
-  the zone.
-To address this, ``named`` can now
+  incremental changes are applied to the zone.
+To address this,
-  limit the size of IXFR responses it sends in response to zone
+  ``named`` can now limit the size of IXFR responses it sends in
-  transfer requests.
-If an IXFR response would be larger than an
+  response to zone transfer requests.
+If an IXFR response would be
-  AXFR of the entire zone, it will send an AXFR resonse instead.
+  larger than an AXFR of the entire zone, it will send an AXFR response
+  instead.

-  This behavior is controlled by the ``max-ixfr-ratio``
+  This behavior is controlled by the ``max-ixfr-ratio`` option - a
-  option - a percentage value representing the ratio of IXFR size
+  percentage value representing the ratio of IXFR size to the size of a
-  to the size of a full zone transfer.
-This value cannot exceed
+  full zone transfer.
+The default is ``100%``.
-  100%, which is also the default.
 [GL #1515]

-- A new option, ```stale-answer-client-timeout``, has been added to
+- A new option, ``stale-answer-client-timeout``, has been added to
   improve ``named``'s behavior with respect to serving stale data.
-The option
+The
-  defines the amount of time ``named`` waits before attempting
+  option defines the amount of time ``named`` waits before attempting to
-  to answer the query with a stale RRset from cache.
-If a stale answer
+  answer the query with a stale RRset from cache.
+If a stale answer is
-  is found, ``named`` continues the ongoing fetches, attempting to
+  found, ``named`` continues the ongoing fetches, attempting to refresh
-  refresh the RRset in cache until the ``resolver-query-timeout`` interval is
+  the RRset in cache until the ``resolver-query-timeout`` interval is
   reached.

-  The default value is ``1800`` (in milliseconds) and the maximum value is
+  The default value is ``1800`` (in milliseconds) and the maximum value
-  bounded to ``resolver-query-timeout`` minus one second.
+  is limited to ``resolver-query-timeout`` minus one second.
 A value of
-  ``0`` immediately returns a cached RRset if available, and still
+  ``0`` causes any available cached RRset to immediately be returned
-  attempts a refresh of the data in cache.
+  while still triggering a refresh of the data in cache.

-  The option can be disabled by setting the value to ``off`` or
+  This new behavior can be disabled by setting
+  ``stale-answer-client-timeout`` to ``off`` or ``disabled``.
+The new
-  ``disabled``.
-It also has no effect if ``stale-answer-enable`` is
+  option has no effect if ``stale-answer-enable`` is disabled.
-  disabled.
+  [GL #2247]

 Removed Features
 ~~~~~~~~~~~~~~~~